ede73/diagrammer/README.md

 Links are stored separately and available for the generator in yy.LINKS

-## Node
+## Vertex

 Own properties are name, shape, image - if specified, style - if specified (+GraphObject properties)

 ## Group

-Own properties are name, linklabel, defaults and list of OBJECTS and ROOTNODES.
+Own properties are name, linklabel, defaults and list of OBJECTS and ROOTVERTICES.

 ## SubGraph
 Only used to represented "sub graphs" ie. like in :